bvbohnen/x4-projects/extensions/sn_mod_support_apis/Readme.md

 # X4 Named Pipes API

 Adds support for Windows named pipes to X4 Foundations.
 Named pipes are OS level psuedo-files which support inter-process communication.
 Pipes avoid the overhead of disk access from normal files (eg. debug logs), and are bidirectional.
 X4 will act as a client, with one or more an external applications serving the pipes.

+Protected UI mode must be disabled to connect to the pipes.

 There are three components to this API:
  * A low level lua plugin and corresponding dll for pipe access.